liquidctl/liquidctl/extra/contrib/liquidctlfan/README.md

 SYSLOG="1" # Enable Syslog
 SYSLOG="0" # Only STDOUT
 ```

-UNIT defines whether Celsius or Fahrenheit is used. _Attention: No conversion takes place!_

-`UNIT="C"`

 ## Systemd
 In the directory systemd you will find the unit file.